Uplift » 8 Ways to Pay Your Medical Care After a Car Accident

 Letters of Protection

-Even if the insurance company of the at-fault driver promptly accepts liability for their insured party, they will not pay your medical bills immediately.
+Even if the at-fault driver’s insurance company promptly accepts liability for its insured, it will not pay your medical bills immediately.
 Most bodily injury claims take months to settle.
 Sometimes, cases drag on for years.
-You, of course, have bills mounting, and you could even be placed under financial duress, concerned about your accounts going into collections.
+Of course, your bills are mounting, and you could face financial duress worrying about your accounts going into collections.

 There are many ways to pay for medical care after an accident.
-However, if all else fails, a LOP (letter of protection) can be beneficial.
+However, if all else fails, an LOP (letter of protection) can be beneficial.

-A LOP constitutes a promise your attorney makes to protect the interest of the medical provider.
-Your attorney achieves this by paying their bills out of the settlement funds.
-In return for this, they hold your account from collections pending the resolution of your case.
+An LOP constitutes a promise your attorney makes to protect the interests of the medical provider.
+Your attorney achieves this by paying your medical bills out of the settlement funds.
+In return, the provider holds your account from collections pending the resolution of your case.

-By retaining legal representation after a car accident, you can ensure your attorney safeguards your medical accounts from collections by sending each of the medical providers a letter of protection.
-If you are an accident victim, you cannot give a LOP to a doctor or hospital directly, so make sure you hire an experienced personal injury lawyer as soon as possible after the accident.
+By retaining legal representation after a car accident, you can ensure your attorney safeguards your medical accounts from collections by sending each medical provider a letter of protection.
+As an accident victim, you cannot give an LOP to a doctor or hospital directly, so make sure you hire an experienced personal injury lawyer as soon as possible after the accident.

 LOPs are legally binding agreements between you, your lawyer, and the medical care provider.
 Letters of protection buy you time to settle your claim without undue hassle from creditors.